docker/docs/ee/ucp/admin/configure/join-nodes/join-windows-nodes-to-cluster.md

   - /datacenter/ucp/3.0/guides/admin/configure/join-nodes/join-windows-nodes-to-cluster/
 ---

-Docker Enterprise Edition supports worker nodes that run on Windows Server 2016, 1709, or 1803.
+Docker Enterprise 2.1 supports worker nodes that run on Windows Server 2016, 1709, or 1803.
 Only worker nodes are supported on Windows, and all manager nodes in the cluster must run on Linux.